Leaving the Border

 “Migrando a la libertad.”
 Moving towards freedom.
 Nogales, Sonora, Mexico.

 When I think about my experiences, I think about the value of education.
 I have loved every step of my Kenyon experience, even the tough ones, even the fact that I left it for a semester by living in Tucson.
-I think that the rigor Kenyon evokes shouldn’t be limited to its own campus.
+I think that the rigor Kenyon evokes shouldn’t be limited to our campus.
 We can take our education beyond Middle Path.

 Leaving the Border meant asking myself many questions: How do we change immigration law?
 How do we talk to people who have radically different opinions and perspectives than our own?
 How do we challenge ourselves to see the suffering of others?
 How do we confront this suffering and join movements that alleviate it?
 How do we move away from the mundane everyday and join discourse that pushes us beyond it?